neondatabase/website/content/docs/reference/roadmap.md

 ---
 title: Roadmap
+redirectFrom:
+- docs/cloud/roadmap
 ---

-Neon is in the **Limited Preview** now.
-Reach out to Neon employees or to beta@neon.tech to procure the invite.
+Neon was in the **Limited Preview**, starting February 2022, available to a handful of select users and friends.

-Neon team is working towards the **Technical Preview** when Neon will become available without invites.
-During the Technical Preview, anyone can try Neon's Free Tier.
+On 15th of June Neon team announced the **Technical Preview**, and Neon will become available to more people.
+During the Technical Preview, thousands of users will be able to try Neon's Free Tier.
+Branching, support of Regions and other features will be released during the summer of 2022.

-**Public Branching Release** will follow shortly after.

 Neon team aims to announce the General Availability of the service before the end of 2022.